One, two, three reviews

 A darkly vivid film noir from director Alex Proyas (“The Crow”), “Dark City” at its core is a sci-fi commentary on memories and reality.
 With a suspicious amount in common with “The Matrix” (which came out a year later,) our hero John Murdock (played by relative unknown Rufus Sewell) wakes up memoryless in a bathtub while a dead prostitute lies bloody in the next room.
 He flees the scene, finding out that he has a beautiful cheating wife (Jennifer Connelly) as he eludes both the cops and a bald, floating group of aliens dubbed “The Strangers.”
 When John and no one else can remember how to get to Shell Beach (whose postcards and billboards are the only vivid color throughout the movie,) we begin to realize that these Strangers are puppet masters in this land of darkness.
 Teeming with 1920’s New York City-style sets and lighting reminiscent of a Batman or Dick Tracy flick, “Dark City” features a bittersweet ending that is far more satisfying than anything by the Wachowski brothers.

-9 thoughts on “One, two, three reviews
+9 responses to “One, two, three reviews”

-1. A couple of things:
+A couple of things:

 1. I read some Chris Buckley poetry/prose in college and it sucked ass, but I’m intrigued to find out that he wrote Thank You For Smoking…